6 Best Daily Planner Apps in 2026 (Tested and Compared)

 4. Things 3 - Best Premium Apple Experience

-Things 3 won Apple Design Awards for a reason.
+Things 3 won an Apple Design Award for a reason.
 Every interaction feels intentional.
-Dragging a task to tomorrow, tapping to add a due date, swiping through your project list.
-The animations are smooth.
-The typography is clean.
-And there is no monthly subscription.
+Dragging a task to tomorrow.
+Tapping to add a due date.
+Swiping through your project list.
+The animations are smooth, the typography is clean.
+And there is no monthly subscription, which at this point in the App Store feels almost contrarian.

 The daily planning workflow centers on the Today view, which shows all tasks scheduled for today alongside your calendar events.
-A unique "This Evening" section splits your day into two phases: daytime priorities stay at the top, and evening tasks (gym, errands, personal projects) sit below.
-No other task manager on this list offers this two-phase daily planning structure.
+A "This Evening" section splits your day into two phases: daytime priorities stay at the top, evening tasks like the gym or picking up groceries sit below.
+No other task manager on this list offers that two-phase split, and once you use it for a week the absence in other apps becomes noticeable.

 What it does well:

 • Today + This Evening planning.
 Two-phase daily views keep morning priorities clean while evening tasks remain visible but out of the way.
-Reviewing and rescheduling is frictionless.
+Reviewing and rescheduling takes seconds.

 • One-time purchase.
 No subscription.
-Pay once, use it forever.
-Over two years, cheaper than any subscription competitor on this list.
+Pay once, own it.
+Over two years, cheaper than any subscription competitor on this list by a wide margin.

 • Areas, Projects, and Headings.
 Organize work into life areas (Home, Health, Work), projects within each area, and headings within projects.
-Deep structure without visual clutter.
+Deep structure without the visual clutter that makes most project managers feel like a second job.

 • Rock-solid reliability.
 Years of daily use without major bugs or data loss, according to hundreds of reviews.
-"Stupid fast" sync through Things Cloud.
+One long-time user called the sync "stupid fast."

 Where it falls short:

 • Apple only, no web version. iPhone, iPad, Mac, and Vision Pro.
 Cannot access your plan from an Android phone or a Windows PC at work.
-There's no web fallback.
+There is no web fallback, not even a read-only one.

 Pricing: iPhone $9.99, iPad $19.99, Mac $49.99, Vision Pro $29.99 (all one-time purchases).
 Full Apple ecosystem: $109.96 total.
 No free tier on iPhone (Mac has a 15-day trial).